RanvierMUD/ranviermud/docs/dialogue.md

 #### Custom Priority

-The priority can also be a function that returns one of the Priority enums, or an integer.

 The following `quest` example uses a function to check the player's level and set the priority based on whether or not they are in an appropriate level range for the quest.

+Priorities can be a function that returns an integer OR an integer.
+The built-in `Dialogue.Priority` constants are really just integers 1-5 under the hood.

-# Dialogue Types
+## Dialogue Types

-As seen above, the `dialogue` property can have a string as a value.
-In this case, it would be a single line of dialogue where the NPC responds every single time using that same dialogue bit, if that topic ends up being highest priority.
+As seen above, the `dialogue` object has a `type` property.
+The `SIMPLE` type denotes a single line of dialogue and/or action, in response to being triggered.

 However, there are more complex dialogue types:

+### Random Dialogue

 ``` javascript
 'here': {